angular/components/guides/theming.md

 You can also concatenate the file with the rest of your application's css.

+#### Your theme's foundational class(es)

-Finally, if your app's content **is not** placed inside of a `mat-sidenav-container` element, you need to add the `mat-app-background` class to your wrapper element (for example the `body`).
+If your app's content **is not** placed inside of a `mat-sidenav-container` element, you need to add the `mat-app-background` class to your wrapper element (for example the `body`).
 This ensures that the proper theme background is applied to your page.
+Further, some individual Angular Material components rely on one of these two classes being present in order to render correctly.

 ### Defining a custom theme
 When you want more customization than a pre-built theme offers, you can create your own theme file.